 Setting up automatic payments will relieve you of having to remember to send payment each month.
 Arrange for a payment date immediately after you get paid each month to avoid bouncing your payment to your lender.
-You can arrange for automatic payments for your Mesa College Federal Direct Loan at this website: https://studentloans.gov
+Contact your Direct Loan servicer to make repayment arrangements.